MouriNaruto/MouriDocs/docs/4/ReadMe.md

 - Projects uses Host Compute System API and Host Compute Network API
   - NanaBox, https://github.com/M2Team/NanaBox

+## Relationship

+- Host Compute Service API is the predecessor of Host Compute System API.
+You can think of Host Compute System API as Host Compute Service v2 API.
+- Host Networking Service API is the predecessor of Host Compute Network API.
+  You can think of Host Compute Network API as Host Networking Service v2 API.
+- Host Compute Service API and Host Networking Service API are both undocumented and Kris Harper told me should not use them because they are deprecated.

 ## Limitations

 - The virtual machine created by Host Compute System API only supports UEFI